Skip to main content

 You may notice that one of the suggestions on what to do next is the mod study command.
 This command allows you to examine the data tables produced by the recipe run.
 Data tables are columnar data in a schema defined by the recipe.

-In the above example, you'll see there are three data tables produced by this recipe:
+In the above example, you'll see there are four data tables produced by this recipe:

 The VulnerabilityReport contains detailed information about the vulnerabilities that exist in the repositories.
 For instance, it will tell you what CVE a particular repository is affected by, what the current version is, what the minimum fixed version is, a clear summary of what is wrong, and how many levels deep the dependency is.